Amy Lee: 2008–2012: Tribute albums

 In June 2008, the National Music Publishers Association presented Lee with their 2008 Songwriter Icon Award, which "recognizes outstanding songwriters for their personal achievement".

-For Walt Disney Records' September 2008 release of Nightmare Revisited, Lee sang a remake of "Sally's Song".
+For Walt Disney Records' September 2008 release of Nightmare Revisited, Lee covered "Sally's Song".
 The album contains new material and covers of songs from the original Nightmare Before Christmas soundtrack.
 Lee performed live renditions of "Sally's Song" during the October 17 Nightmare Before Christmas re-release premiere in Hollywood, and for an October 13 appearance on The Tonight Show with Jay Leno.

 During an October 2008 interview for Spin.com, Lee noted that she was writing new songs, possibly for a solo album project.
 Citing influences in folk and Celtic music, she says her current writings feel like she is going back to her "really old" roots.
 She gave no potential release date, but said of her reason for this new direction, "I need to show that I'm more than a one trick pony."

 Lee stated during an October 2008 interview with The Gauntlet that she did not know whether or not she would begin a solo career, saying that she was "at a point where I don't know what is next".
 She noted that Evanescence was still together as a band but that she found touring to be monotonous.
 She reiterated that she was continuing to write songs, although she did not yet know what purpose they would serve.

 In a Spin interview in March 2010, Lee stated that she was "in a very different creative space then" regarding her previous work on new material, and that while she wrote some good songs, nothing from those efforts would be included in the band's album Evanescence, which was released on October 7, 2011.

 In 2011, Lee covered "Halfway Down the Stairs" for Muppets: The Green Album and "I'm So Lonesome I Could Cry" for the tribute album We Walk the Line: A Celebration of the Music of Johnny Cash in 2012.